UniBreakfast/lapland-js-spec/README.md

 #### `dataElf.addUser(login, hash)`
 an async method that adds a record to the `users` collection in the database.
 `login` and `hash` are supposed to be non empty strings.
-It will fail if there is already a record with that login.
+It should return false if there is already a record with that login.
 If successful it will return an `id` of created record.

 #### `dataElf.user(id | {login})`
 an async method that returns a record from the `users` collection (if finds one) by `id` or option property (like `login`). `id` supposed to be an integer, options object supposed to have property (or more) with values to find matching record.
 Returns `{id: Number, login: String, hash: String}` or null if nothing found.